IBM-Cloud/node-file-upload-S3/README.md

 ### Privacy Notice

-The Personality Box sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker] [deploy_track_url] service on each deployment:

 * Application Name (`application_name`)
 * Space ID (`space_id`)